rebelwarrior/numenera/ninth_world.md

 Exports: Yellow wool, Arron "sugar", salt and Numenera (from Red Fleet's explorations and ruins)
 Imports: Red Wood (for masts), Paper, Dynafel Cotton, Processed Metals
 Known for: Raster Riders, pirates, ruins, sea trade, and the red fleet
-Ancuan people have been independent and self-reliant since they were the furthest province of the Pytharon Empire.
-Ancuan is now a kingdom, but like Ghan, it is make up of mostly free-people and has a fairly flat government structure.
+Ancuan people have been independent and self-reliant since they were the farthest province of the Pytharon Empire.
+Ancuan is now a kingdom, but like Ghan, it is made up of mostly free-people and has a fairly flat government structure.
 Unlike Ghan, where the king is well known, and respected, in Ancuan the king is mostly ignored and left to his own devises.
 Ancuan is a land built on ruins and the countryside abounds with it.
 Exploration is quite common here and that curiosity also is present in the red fleet, a group of sea explorers.
 But for all it's salt mines, ruin-laden fields, it is __the sea__ that dominates Ancuan: all major cities have ports.
-The land of Ancuan has significant riches but also harbors significant dangers which keep it a rather simple kingdom that feels far away from authority.
+The land of Ancuan has significant riches but also harbors significant dangers which keep it a rather simple kingdom that feels very far away from any authority.
 Secret: There is a town with a hidden side, a hidden Rarrow.
 Government: Weak Monarchy.

+> Iscobal is a land tearing itself apart from within. (p.
+153)

 9) Iscobal: (_Fantasy France_)
 {:.subtitle.is-5.mt-5}
 Exports: Dynafel Cotton, Orange Billiam fruit, pressed-flowers (for cooking),  Wild Game
 Imports: Numenera (especially those that have to do with dreams)
 Known for: Palace intrigue, arts, theater, wild game and beautiful nature.
-Iscobal is a land of great natural beauty, and it is known for its love of the arts.
-Unfortunately, its monarchy is unstable with competing nobles and palace intrigue and even assassinations attempts on the King which leaves Iscobal trapped in its own affairs.
+Laying south of Draolis, Iscobal is a land of great natural beauty, with large beautiful wilderness full of game.
+It is known for its love of the arts.
+Mulen, its biggest city, even has a grand theater.
+Unfortunately, Iscobal's monarchy is in turmoil with competing nobles and palace intrigue and even assassinations attempts on the King, which leaves Iscobal mired in its own affairs.
 Secret: The old queen funded research in the Dreaming Reliquary in the city of Dynafel on how to make dreams a reality.
 Government: Monarchy with Gentry.